jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.4.9 (2023/04/16) =
+* Add: Gutenberg Block for Chatbot.
+* Add: Embeddings in Forms.
+* Update: Enhance the AI Copilot and Blocks Tooks.
+* Fix: Forms were a bit difficult to use (useful indications were hidden by mistake).
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.4.8 (2023/04/15) =
 * Add: Messages Theme.
 * Update: Enhanced the theme system extensively.
 * Fix: Many various little fixes.
-* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.4.7 (2023/04/14) =
 * Add: Slowing moving to a system for the Chatbot V2 that can handle animations.